• Menu

 Preeclampsia causes your blood pressure to rise.

-When your blood pressure rises it can give you a headache.
-Preeclampisa can be SUPER problematic (it’s why your provider will test your urine for protein during your prenatal appointments).
-I have a whole on preeclampsia symptoms during pregnancy on my sister site.
-I don’t want to go into too much detail — however…
+When your blood pressure rises it can give you severe headaches.
+Preeclampsia can be SUPER problematic (it’s why your provider will test your urine for protein during your prenatal appointments).
+I have a whole post on preeclampsia symptoms during pregnancy on my sister site.

-If you have a persistent headache that doesn’t go away with rest, 2 giant glasses of water and a Tylenol — I’d call my provider to be checked.
+If you have a persistent headache that doesn’t go away with rest, 2 giant glasses of water, and a Tylenol — I’d call my provider to be checked.
 It could just be a headache, but it could also be something more.
-This isn’t something to ignore. {and yes, I know I already said this — that’s how important this is}
+This isn’t something to ignore. {and yes, I know I already said this — that’s how important this is}.

 Blood Pressure